DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 Foundations

-basic algebra (indices; manipulating algebraic expressions; linear, quadratic, simple rational equations)
+basic algebra (indices; manipulating algebraic expressions; linear, quadratic, simple rational equations) & trigonometry

 Preliminaries (sets, numbers & functions)

-sets & intervals; functions (definition, domain & range, graph sketching, classes/types of functions incl. polynomial, rational, trigonometric, exponential, logarithmic, injective & surjective, inverse functions, composition of functions); solving inequalities; complex numbers (basic operations, polar form, complex roots of polynomials).
+sets and intervals; functions (definition, domain & range, graph sketching, classes/types of functions incl. polynomial, rational, trigonometric, exponential, logarithmic, injective & surjective, inverse functions, composition of functions); solving inequalities; complex numbers (basic operations, polar form, complex roots of polynomials).

 Limits & Continuity